LeinnarF/Portfolio/README.md

 - No deployment config (GitHub Actions / Netlify / Vercel) — `static/` is
   built locally and would need to be uploaded or wired to CI.
 - `assets/js/` and `assets/images/` exist but are currently empty.
+- The `.gallery` grid CSS class (side-by-side image layout) is still in `style.css` but unused by any template now — it's a manual escape hatch if you ever want two images side by side: wrap raw HTML directly in a Markdown file, e.g. `<div class="gallery">...`.
+Not documented as a first-class feature since it breaks the plain-Markdown authoring flow.

 ## Requirements